Thotsmasher01/Thotsmasher01/README.md

 - 👋 Hi, I’m @Thotsmasher01
-- 👀 I’m interested in all sorts of stuff, from history to technology to the enviornment and gardening.
+- 👀 I’m interested in all sorts of stuff, from history to technology to the environment and gardening.
 Most of all, I like my cat Ginseng.
 - 🌱 I’m currently learning how to code lol.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me linkedin is Max Wong